Data-driven upper bounds and event attribution for unprecedented heatwaves: Results

-Interestingly, a large number of risk ratio best-estimates in Figure~\ref{fig:ub_unc}(c) are less than one, i.e., many of the real-impossible events are more likely in a pre-industrial climate.
-Risk ratios of less than 1 are due to decreasing trend estimates in GEV statistics, particularly in Eastern North America where the GHCN records are densely sampled.
-This potentially surprising feature is robust across statistical models and has been verified in different analyses that use independent methods and data sets, see e.g., \cite{Zhang2023upper}.
-Negative trends in the GEV distribution parameters imply negative trends in the risk probabilities for a fixed threshold, which implies that the real-impossible events are more probable with the lower 1901 levels of GHG forcing (particularly those towards the beginning of the record).
+Interestingly, a large number of risk ratio best-estimates in Figure~\ref{fig:rr} are less than one, i.e., many of the \st{real-impossible} \newTxt{unprecedented} events are more likely in a pre-industrial climate.
+Risk ratios of less than 1 are due to decreasing trend estimates in GEV statistics, particularly in Eastern North America where the GHCN records are densely sampled. \newTxt{A major reason for this has to do with the geographic sampling of the unprecedented events: for M4, the fraction of events with $RR<1$ drops from 65\% without area-averaging to less than 37\% when accounting for the irregular sampling (see Figure~\ref{fig:rr}a.).
+This sensitivity of attribution results to regional aggregation has been observed elsewhere; see, e.g., \cite{Mindlin2023}.
+Nonetheless, the surprisingly large fraction of risk ratio estimates less than one} \st{this potentially surprising feature} is robust across statistical models and has been verified in different analyses that use independent methods and data sets, see e.g., \cite{Zhang2023upper}.
+Negative trends in the GEV distribution parameters imply negative trends in the risk probabilities for a fixed threshold, which implies that the \st{real-impossible} \newTxt{unprecedented} events are more probable with the lower 1901 levels of GHG forcing (particularly those towards the beginning of the record).
 Negative trends in temperature extremes in Eastern North America are in part due to the well-documented ``global warming hole'' in this part of the world \citep{Mascioli2017}.
 The causes of this local cooling are actively debated as to whether it is a manifestation of internal climate variability \citep{Deser2014,Sun2022,Kumar2013} or an externally forced signal \citep{Keil2020,Chemke2020, Qasmi2023}.
 The contrary appears to be occurring in Europe where very large increases in extreme temperatures have recently been attributed to anthropogenically-driven local circulation changes \citep{Vautard2023}.
-Hence, a large fraction of European events are deemed impossible without climate change (see Figure~\ref{fig:ub_unc}c.).
-These regions illustrate both the strength and weakness of Granger causal attribution.
-In our case, the causal influence of forced local circulation changes are only indirectly represented by our anthropogenic covariate (here, GHG forcing, but equivalently global mean temperature).
-Granger attribution alerts us to complex changes but does not explain them.
-On the other hand, with some \textit{a priori} understanding and confidence that the anthropogenic covariates adequately represent the forced changes, Granger causal attribution allows defensible estimation of event probabilities and risk ratios.
+Hence, a large fraction of European events are deemed impossible without climate change (see Figure~\ref{fig:rr}). \newTxt{Note that while a large majority of the Eastern North American unprecedented events occur in the first half of the record (see Supplemental Figure S10), the large fraction of risk ratios of less than one in this region persists whether or not we separately consider events from the full record (as in Figure~\ref{fig:rr}) or from the first half versus second half of the record (see Supplemental Figure S13).}